 Objective – Provide the context.
 Set the scene.
 Introduce the objective of the presentation or paper.
 Establish the facts and introduce any data sources that are behind your presentation.
 Provide the basis to get all of the audience “on the same page”.

 Reflective – Help participants to identify or context their own situation to the subject, objectives or learning outcomes you have for the presentation.
 Providing key questions, analogies, practical examples or benchmarks are useful.
+It is also useful to help participants think about how they are feel about the subject area.

 Interpretive – Provide information that helps participants to learn about the subject and identify what is important to them in respect to it.
+Help the participants think more deeply about the subject.

 Decisional – Draw conclusions and help participants identify future actions they make take as a result of your presentation.